bdavies6086/streaming-server/README.md

 A simple way to make this stateless would be to render a stream per camera, but that would cost more £££

+Another way to remove state could be to crop on the frontend, and stream all cameras as part of a single stream.
+But the thought of some horrible css hack to crop videos in the frontend made me feel nauseaous.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install dependencies